juxt/yada/dev/resources/user-manual.md

 The response does not have a body, but tells us the headers we would get if we were to try a `GET` request.

-For more details about HREAD queries, see [insert reference here].
+For more details about HEAD queries, see [insert reference here].

 #### Parameters